ansible/ansible/docs/docsite/rst/dev_guide/testing_units_modules.rst

   integration tests.
 By providing a mock package manager and verifying that it is called once, we can build a valuable test for module efficiency.

-Another, related use is in the situation where an API has versions which behave differently.
-A programmer working on a new version may change the module to work with the new API version and break the old version without having a way to realise.
-A test case which checks that the call happens in the right way for the old version will avoid the problem.
-In this case it is very important to include version numbering in the test case name (see `Naming unit tests`_ below).
+Another related use is in the situation where an API has versions which behave differently.
+A programmer working on a new version may change the module to work with the new API version and unintentially break the old version.
+A test case which checks that the call happens properly for the old version can help avoid the problem.
+In this situation it is very important to include version numbering in the test case name (see `Naming unit tests`_ below).

 Providing specific design tests